shadow-robot/sr-build-tools/ansible/roles/ci/doc/best_practices.md

 This command will execute build, unit_tests and code_coverage modules.
 Results of the operation will be written to local_test_dir and local_code_coverage_dir on Docker container.

-If you want to work with another repository is better to delete the existing Docker container and create a new one:
+If you want to work with another repository is better to delete the existing Docker container and create a new one or use another name instead of *ros_ubuntu*:

 ```bash
 sudo docker rm ros_ubuntu